-Action: the state committee approved a motion to adopt the assessment scores approved by the State Painting Committee.
-All Glazing applicants must have either minimum Accuplacer scores of 47 in Arithmetic and 74 in Reading or minimum ACT scores of 15 in Math and 16 in Reading.
-All Accuplacer and ACT scores are valid for five years from the test date.
+Action: the state committee approved a motion that all applicants must have either minimum Accuplacer scores of 47 in Arithmetic and 74 in Reading or minimum ACT scores of 15 in Math and 16 in Reading.
+Painters only are also required to pass a color perception test.
 All actions will be effective for new applicants as of June 15, 2017.